 I believe that the following expansion of my infographic can make a difference for your next virtual or hybrid event.

 Dealing with Virtual Event Attendees and Technology Needs

 “Um, where do I login?”

 - Send email reminders- You truly can’t over-communicate for virtual events.
-Make sure that every communication has clickable links to your event platform and start times – this is applicable to attendees and to a greater degree speakers!
+Make sure that every communication has clickable links to your event platform and start times – this applies to attendees and, to a more significant degree, speakers!

 Fixing Time Zone Confusion in Virtual Events

 “But it said it started at 1pm, why is it already finished?”